How to Spot Check Your Data

 Once your Constituent data is successfully uploaded to EverTrue, we recommend using these tips and tricks to spot check your data:

-Move the Last, Lifetime and Largest columns to the Active section and click Save Columns.
+Move the Last Gift, Lifetime Giving, and Largest Gift columns to the Active section and scroll down to click Save Columns.
 This view will allow you to check your data thoroughly.

-As you scroll through and spot check, some questions to ask yourself are:
+As you scroll through the data results, you will want to spot check and some questions to ask yourself are:

 - Is the Last Gift the same or less than the Largest Gift?